 Where can readers find more about your stories, books and you on the Internet?

-Sheri, thanks you so much for being with us here today.
+Karen, thank you so much for being with us here today.
 I know my readers will enjoy your work and your interview.

 Thank you for having me, Sharon!
 It was a pleasure ‘talking story’ with you and your readers.